-Throughout the past century, PA College has grown from one nursing program with a handful of students to more than two dozen degree options with nearly 1,900 students enrolled.
+Throughout the past century, PA College has grown from one nursing program with a handful of students to over 14 degree options with nearly 1,500 students enrolled.

 The PA College Timeline

 |1893||Lancaster General Hospital was founded “for the purpose of establishing and maintaining a hospital for the treatment and care of the sick and suffering, and the training of nurses to be employed in such care.”|